 If our class names are nouns, such as Orders, Books, ProductColors, ERPOrderSender, etc., then it is usually easy to figure out what behavior (or class method) belongs to which class.

 Recently I had to add a condition to our order fulfillment workflow to look for suspected fraud orders, and stop them from being processed.

 Originally, I had written a simple method to do this inside our ERPOrderSender Class, which is the class responsible for sending EDI order data to our ERP system.

 After a while, these new suspected fraud orders start showing up in our “Stuck Orders” Report, and I needed a way to tell that report the reason these orders were stuck.
 Clearly the ERPOrderSender Class was no longer the right place to house the “Are you a suspected fraud order” code.

 In this cause I created a new class called OrderReview, and a new method called getReviewStatus().
 The new framework now works equally well when called the context of Order Fulfillment, and in Reporting.

 OOP is great.
-It allows us to think in turns of system behavior.
+It allows us to think in terms of system behavior.
 This makes our system easier to talk about in natural language.
 Which is just more fun – and makes our lives easier.

 I’m looking to replace our Magento Ecommerce Server with something “Nice” – Something that is not complicated, not over abstracted, something that is well … fun to work with.

 Saleor is an elegant solution.
 It is an Ecommerce app written in Python and Django.
 I was able to download it and get it up and running in about 2 hours.
 That says a lot.